Nusa Dua Beach Hotel & Spa – Tasteful and traditional with loads of Balinese style.

 All places listed below are best accessed on foot via the lovely beachside path.

-- Within the neighboring Sofitel resort (100m north) are Cucina (classy Italian), Kwee Zeen (contemporary Chinese), and Toya Beach Bar & Grill (buffets and barbeques).
-1-minute walk.
+- Sofitel – The neighboring resort (100m north) features Cucina (classy Italian), Kwee Zeen (contemporary Chinese), and Toya Beach Bar & Grill (buffets and barbecues).

-- At the Westin, 100m south, are Velada Tapas Bar & Kitchen (dinner only, with live jazz nightly), Ikan Beachfront Restaurant & Bar (seafood on a shady terrace), and Prego (popular and family-focused Italian bistro).
+- Westin – 100m south at Westin are Velada Tapas Bar & Kitchen (dinner only, with live jazz nightly), Ikan Beachfront Restaurant & Bar (seafood on a shady terrace), and Prego (popular and family-focused Italian bistro).